masc-ucsc/hif/README.md

 between 'ff' as 255 or 'ff' string or 'ff' as net or edge connecting input/outputs.

-The solution is to support the common numeric constants, strings, and net names while supporting to extend with non-standard constant encoding like VHDL.
-HIF splits the large constants in a `declare` statement and the `ID` reference.

-The `ID` reference avoid repeating the constant all over.
-There are circular buffers with the most recently declared type ID, net name ID, and constant ID.
-New IDs are inserted to the circular buffer on declaration.
-The size of the circular buffer is specified at the top of file with a maximum of 12 bits for statement `type`, and 20 bits for net names and 20 bits for constants.

-ID declaration looks like new statement class (next section).
-To reference the ID, there are different offsets:

-* `00xxxxxx` is an ID with an inlined constant value.
-The 6 x bits allow for constants from -32 to 31 without the need to reference the circular buffer.
-  When used in `io_entry` the constant implies an input.
+The id file has a list of all the identifiers by the statement file with the same number.
+Each `ID` entry consists of 3 fields: declare type, declare size, and payload.

+* `declare type`: is a 4 bit field (`sttt`).  `ttt` is the type of `ID` and the `s` bits to select between 1 or 3 bytes for the string size (8 or 24 bits declare size total).
+The `declare` constant type (`sttt`) can be:

+    + string (`ttt=000`): A string sequence that allows any character.

+    + base2 (`ttt=001`): A little endian number of (0,1) values in two's
+      complement.

+    + base3 (`ttt=010`): A sequence of 2 base2 numbers.
+The first encodes the 0/1
+      sequence.
+The 2nd encodes the Verilog `x`.
+E.g: the 'b0?10 is encoded as "0010" and "0100".
+If the 2nd number is zero, it means that it can be encoded as base2 without loss of information.

+    + base4 (`ttt=011`): 3 sequences of base2 numbers.
+The first is 01, the 2nd is
+      0?, the third is 0z.

+    + custom (`ttt=100`): A per tool sequence of bits to represent a constant.

+    + `ttt` from 5 to 7 are reserved.

+* `declare size` is a 12 or 20 bits to indicate the size of the entry.

+The `declare` statement binary encoding looks like `sttt_xxxx` when small bit is set (`s=1`) and `sttt_xxxx_yyyy_yyyy_zzzz_zzzz` when `s=0`.
+In both cases `s` bit is the bit 0.

+There can be up to 1M IDs.
+Without any optimization, each ID reference would need 20bits.
+In hardware, some names are more frequently used that others.
+E.g: in BOOM FIRRTL the top 32 names represent over 1/3 of all the names.
+To leverage this, there are two reference long and short reference.

-* `01ixxxxx_xxxxxxxx` is an ID that points the circular buffer with 13bits.
+* long reference: `xxxxxxxx_xxxxxxxx_xxxxxee0` (ee is bit 1 and 2) is an ID that points the ID file with 20bits. `ee` encodes the type of ID:
-  The `i` bit indicates if the field is an input when i is 1, output otherwise.

-* `10i0xxxx_xxxxxxxx_xxxxxxxx` is similar but has 7 additional bits for circular buffer pointer (20 total).
+  + `ee=00` is a port id for an input or attribute
+  + `ee=01` is a port id for an output
+  + `ee=10` is a value to assign to port or net connected

+* short reference: `xxxxxee1` is a software managed cache for the most frequent IDs

-* `11111111` (255) is used to indicate no valid ID which can be used to indicate end of sequence or no instance ID.
+* no reference: `11111111` (255) is used to indicate no valid ID which can be used to indicate end of sequence or no instance ID.